Lambchops118/DMD-Market-Analysis/README.md

    -live updates for heat map accuracy
    -run it on a server?

-5) If using koopman DMD, find a rigorous way to determine observables
+5) If using koopman DMD we may need to find more rigorous way of finding observables.
+Right now the paper uses the data itself and this should probably be fine
-6)  - PCA
+    - PCA
     - autoencoders (?) <-is this gay?